tomhallmain/simple_image_compare/README.md

 ## Limitations

-Importantly, it is not currently possible to undo a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.
+**NOTE** - It is not currently possible to undo a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.

-This is a very simple app.
-It is primarily meant for personal use but could be adapted for more intensive use cases.
+This is a simple app primarily meant for personal use but could be adapted for more intensive use cases.

 The face similarity measure in particular is very crude and only compares the number of faces in each image, so it is off by default.
 At a future time more complex face comparison logic may be added, but for now the embedding comparison is helpful in matching faces.